we-are-Joinup/provider-api-doc/source/includes/_signup.md

 Status Code | Meaning
 ---------- | -------
 201 | Created
-400 | Bad Request -- Needs a required field
+400 | Bad Request -- A field is empty or there is any validation error, e.g.: there is another user registered with this phone